 We recommend getting it checked out by your doctor.

 The top five areas that people felt were most important indicators of their overall health were:

 - Having Enough Energy

 Now that you’ve completed your check, we’ll be responding to your feedback based on areas you said you want to focus on first.
 We’ll be offering personalised wellbeing coaching strategies, information and tools to help you feel better.

-As you’ve agreed to be a Data Donor, your feedback can also help yourself and the wider Evergreen Life community learn about what works well everyone.
+Your feedback can also help yourself and the wider Evergreen Life community learn about what works well everyone.

 For many, pursuing a healthier lifestyle brings the difficult challenge of changing old habits and beliefs.
 In the face of these hurdles, the Evergreen Life app is here to help – providing support and encouragement to empower people to step into their best selves.